+Our seven-part series unveils “Six Practices” that historically have guided the faithful in myriad ways no matter how the culture looked.
 This Q series, hosted by Gabe Lyons, features an exclusive, commissioned Q Talk delivered by Dr. Greg Thompson and is divided into segments for easy consumption.
-Each segment builds on the last and helps establish how the church can lead with love even in the midst of dramatic change within society.
+An accompanying podcast series adds conversation between Gabe and Greg in follow up to each segment and will help you apply the learning.
+Each segment builds on the last and helps establish how Christians can serve Christ’s mission, especially in the midst of significant society change.

 Greg Thompson received his Ph.D in The Theology, Ethics, and Culture program in the University of Virginia’s department of Religious studies.
 His dissertation, “An Experiment in Love: Martin Luther King and the Re-imagining of American Democracy,” explores King’s public theology of love.
 His other areas of research include Christian theology, Social theory, Political theology, and African American Intellectual history.
 Greg is an associate fellow of the Institute for Advanced Studies in Culture, an intellectual community committed to understanding cultural change and its social consequences, at the University of Virginia and considers the role of theological communities in the service of the common good.
 Greg is a lead scholar on the Institute’s Vocations and Common Good project.